kkwong44/kki-frontend/README.md

 * Test renders link to the user profile for logged in user
 * Test renders Sign in and Sign up buttons again on log out
 * Test renders to the user liked albums for logged in user
-* Test renders links to create album, about and conta
+* Test renders links to create album, about and contact

 All tests ran successfully as shown below.